About NOAA Education

 The NOAA Education Council consists of seniorstaff members from NOAA's line and staff offices.
 The Council's primary responsibility is to lead and coordinate NOAA-wide education and outreach activities and priorities, and make recommendations to NOAA leadership on all aspects of NOAA's education efforts.
 The Office of Education provides staff support for the Education Council.

-In cooperation with the broad community of education programs across NOAA, the agency established the 2009-2029 Education Strategic Plan.
-This plan establishes a mission, 2 primary education goals and related strategies to move the agency's education activities forward in a coordinated fashion.
+In cooperation with the broad community of education programs across NOAA, the agency established the 2015-2035 Education Strategic Plan.
+This plan establishes a mission, 5 primary education goals with supporting objectives and strategies to move the agency's education activities forward in a coordinated fashion.
 The plan also includes evidence of progress statements that describe the measurable results the NOAA Education community is working to achieve in

 The Office of Education (OEd) is a staff office within the Office of the Under Secretary of Commerce for Oceans and Atmosphere (the NOAA Administrator) in downtown Washington, DC.
 OEd provides advice and counsel to the Under Secretary on matters pertaining to education.

 OEd, in conjunction with the NOAA Education Council, coordinates education activities across NOAA and oversees the implementation of the NOAA's Education Plan and Policy.
 These efforts help to ensure that NOAA's education programs and activities are based on NOAA science and support the agency's cross-cutting priority of promoting environmental literacy.